Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Discussion

-UCXBs represent the evolutionary phase following detached NS/MSP-WD systems, once gravitational wave radiation shrinks the orbit sufficiently to trigger mass transfer \citep[e.g.,][]{Nelemans2010, Tauris2018PhRvL}.
-These systems can reach very short orbital periods (i.e., high gravitational wave frequencies) and can be detected by LISA in the bulge (see Section~\ref{s:detection}).
+The UCXBs represent the evolutionary phase following detached NSs (or MSPs) in binary systems with WD companions, once gravitational-wave radiation shrinks the orbit sufficiently to trigger mass transfer \citep[e.g.][]{Nelemans2010, Tauris2018PhRvL}.
+These systems can reach very short orbital periods (i.e. high gravitational-wave frequencies) and can be detected by LISA in the bulge (see Section~\ref{s:detection}).
 For example, the highest-frequency UCXB in Fig.~\ref{fig:detectability_plot}, 4U~1820-30, would be detectable by LISA in less than two years of observations, with its parameters well measured within the nominal four-year mission lifetime \citep{2023MNRAS.522.5358F}.
 While UCXBs typically experience accretion over longer timescales, their orbital periods increase over time, eventually moving out of LISA’s sensitivity band (see Fig.~\ref{fig:detectability_plot}).

 We estimate the number of UCXBs in our accreted scenario by checking whether a given binary would merge within 2\,Myr of its assigned age.
-We adopt this 2\,Myr threshold based on detailed simulations by \citet{Tauris2018PhRvL}, whose figure~2 shows that UCXBs spend approximately this duration with gravitational wave frequencies $f_\mathrm{GW} > 3$\,mHz.
+We adopt this 2\,Myr threshold based on detailed simulations by \citet{Tauris2018PhRvL}, whose figure~2 shows that UCXBs spend approximately this duration with gravitational-wave frequencies $f_\mathrm{GW} > 3$\,mHz.
 If a binary merges within 2\,Myr, we assume the system is currently an UCXB.
 For binaries that do not meet this criterion, we compute their detectability by LISA as described in Section~\ref{s:detection}.
-We find that up to 3 and 4 UCXBs can be found in `Accreted C' and `Accreted D' models respectively if $N_\mathrm{MSP}^\mathrm{bulge} = 1\times 10^5$.
-If $N_\mathrm{MSP}^\mathrm{bulge} = 1.8 \times 10^4$ we at most could find one UCXB.
+We find that up to three and four UCXBs can be found in `Accreted C' and `Accreted D' models, respectively, if $N_\mathrm{MSP}^\mathrm{bulge} = 1\times 10^5$.
+For $N_{\rm MSP}^{\rm bulge} = 1.8\times10^4$, at most one UCXB is expected.

 In our in situ models, systems that evolve into MSP binaries with low-mass He~WD companions—and eventually into UCXBs—are rare in the adopted binary population synthesis simulations \citep{Toonen2018AA}, and we do not predict any of them to be detectable by LISA in the bulge (see Fig.~\ref{fig:chirp_mass_result}).
 This is primarily because binaries with less massive companions have lower orbital energy and are therefore more likely to merge during the common envelope phase.
 However, a study by \citet{che21} shows that adopting stronger magnetic braking prescriptions can expand the parameter space for forming such binaries, potentially increasing the size of the LISA detectable UCXB population.